BCDA-APS/bs_model_instrument/docs/source/guides/notebook.rst

 ================

 There are several alternatives to running a notebook.
-An example notebook is provided: :doc:`../resources/demo.ipynb <demo>`
+An example notebook is provided:
+.. [#] download notebook: :download:`../resources/demo.ipynb`

 Jupyter
 -------